bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

-and manual measurements are also taken, then the files may have recording labels `autosampler` and `manual`, respectively. if the sampling method is unknown, then recording is assumed `manual`.
+and manual measurements are also taken, then the files may have recording labels `autosampler` and `manual`, respectively.
+If the sampling method is unknown, then recording SHOULD be set as `manual`.
 All blood measurements should be reported according to a single time-scale in relation to time zero defined by the PET data (Figure 1).
 All definitions used below are in accordance with